Commonwealth fund warns against higher cost barriers to health care

 The latest report from the highly respected international foundation, the Commonwealth Fund, highlights the dangers of the Government's poorly designed system of patient co-payments for general practice, pathology and imaging visits.

-AMA President, A/Prof Brian Owler, said this week that the report - Mirror, Mirror on the Wall, How the Performance of the U.S. Health Care System Compares Internationally - ranks 11 health systems across the globe on a range of criteria.
+AMA President, A/Prof Brian Owler, said today that the report - Mirror, Mirror on the Wall, How the Performance of the U.S. Health Care System Compares Internationally - ranks 11 health systems across the globe on a range of criteria.

 A/Prof Owler said the report shows that, despite the claims of the Government, Australia has a sustainable health system with the lowest level of expenditure on health as a percentage of GDP across all the countries included in the comparison.

 “Australia's health system is performing quite well, ranked 4th overall,” A/Prof Owler said.

 “However, the report also shows that the cost of accessing health care for patients is a significant issue.

 “Australia was ranked towards the bottom (9th) on cost-related problems in accessing health care.